 Can WordPress Be Used To Build A Professional eCommerce Store?

 Yes … absolutely!
 To see what kinds of online stores you can build with WordPress, just take a look here.

 Most businesses are started by non-technical people with a great business idea but limited financial means.
 WordPress is an ideal vehicle for non-technical users who want to build an online business but can’t afford to pay thousands of dollars in web development costs.

 WordPress provides you with a very robust platform that allows you to set up and run many different types of businesses and applications, including fully-featured e-commerce stores.

-In fact, one reason why more businesses are now choosing WordPress to build e-commerce stores is that WordPress-based e-commerce solutions are often quite inexpensive (some ‘lite’ versions are even free!).
+In fact, one reason why more people are now choosing WordPress to put up stores online is that WordPress-based ecommerce solutions are mostly inexpensive (some ‘lite’ versions are even free!).